Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 Two Separate Cases: DMV and Criminal Court

-Here’s what trips up a lot of people: when you refuse the breath test, you’re facing TWO separate legal proceedings that run on parallel tracks.
+Here is what trips up a lot of people.
+When you refuse the breath test, you are facing two separate legal proceedings that run on parallel tracks.

 The Criminal Case is prosecuted by the District Attorney in criminal court.
-This determines whether you’re guilty of DWI and what criminal penalties you’ll face—fines, jail, probation, a criminal record.
+This determines whether you are guilty of DWI and what criminal penalties you will face including fines, jail, probation, and a permanent criminal record.

 The DMV Administrative Case is a civil proceeding before an Administrative Law Judge.
 This determines whether your license will be revoked for refusing the test.
 The DMV can revoke your license even if your criminal case is dismissed.

-Let me say that again because it’s important: The DMV can take your license even if you’re never convicted of DWI.
+Let me say that again because it is important: The DMV can take your license even if you are never convicted of DWI.
 The two cases are completely independent.
-Winning one doesn’t automatically win the other.
+Winning one does not automatically win the other.

 At Arraignment (Your First Court Appearance)

-The court will temporarily suspend your driving privileges under VTL §1194(2)(b)(3).
+The court will temporarily suspend your driving privileges under VTL § 1194(2)(b)(3).
 This happens automatically in refusal cases.
-You’ll walk out of arraignment without a valid license.
+You will walk out of arraignment without a valid license.

 This is an administrative hearing before a DMV Administrative Law Judge (ALJ).
-It’s not your criminal trial.
+It is not your criminal trial.
 The rules are different, the standard of proof is different, and the consequences are different.

-Since Covid, these hearings are conducted virtually through WebEx—a video platform similar to Zoom.
+Since Covid, these hearings are conducted virtually through WebEx, a video platform similar to Zoom.
 You, your attorney, the ALJ, and the arresting officer all appear by video.
-The police officer who arrested you will testify.
+The police officer who arrested you will testify under oath.
 You have the right to be represented by an attorney, to cross-examine the officer, and to present your own evidence.

 What the DMV Must Prove

-At the refusal hearing, the DMV has to prove four things by a preponderance of the evidence (meaning “more likely than not”):
+At the refusal hearing, the DMV must prove four things by a preponderance of the evidence (meaning “more likely than not”):

-Were you clearly warned—in unequivocal language—that refusing the test would result in license revocation and civil penalties?
+3. Proper Refusal Warnings.
+Were you clearly warned in unequivocal language that refusing the test would result in license revocation and civil penalties?
 The officer is required to read you specific refusal warnings.
 If the warnings were unclear, incomplete, or not given at all, this is a basis to challenge the refusal.

+4. Actual Refusal.
 Did you actually refuse the chemical test?
-This sounds straightforward, but it’s often contested.
-Confusion, language barriers, medical conditions, or equipment problems can all affect whether what happened qualifies as a “refusal” under the law.
+This sounds straightforward, but it is often contested.
+Confusion, language barriers, medical conditions, or equipment problems can all affect whether what happened qualifies as a refusal under the law.

 If the DMV fails to prove any one of these four elements, the refusal should not be sustained and your license should be restored.